exploring self-realization, sacred personhood, and full humanity

 E. (small smile) I’m glad you said that and not me.

-E. (small smile) And, with all this externalism, we can see that John and Mary take part in an obsolete program of Newtonianism, within the context of mate selection.
+E. (small smile) Well, we better get back on track here.
+So, with all this externalism, we can see that John and Mary take part in an obsolete program of Newtonianism, within the context of mate selection.

 K. Explain this to everyone.

 E. We find our true eternal mate only in the Dazzling Darkness.
-This is our own term for the mystical perceptions of one’s sacred soul.
-In that land of ultimate clarity, there is no apprehension of her physical beauty – no cognizance of any external feature of body or even of personality.
+This is our own term for the perceptions of one’s sacred soul.
+In that land of ultimate clarity, there is no apprehension of her physical beauty, no cognizance of any external feature of body or even of personality.
 Instead – just as the observer, in a sense, becomes part of the quantum object – his inner being merges with hers, at the level of the soul, the deepest level of consciousness.
-And in that sparkling-shimmering-glistening “Darkness” of the soul’s sanctity, identities are unveiled, purposes are understood, destinies become clear.
+In these moments, there's no "distance" between them caused by chattering thought, only a mystical stillness.
+And in that sparkling-shimmering-glistening “Darkness” of the soul’s sanctity, there's a resonance of "you are just like me," even, "you are me" and "I become you"; identities are unveiled, purposes are understood, destinies become clear.

 E. Absolutely.
 Andrew Jackson Davis talked about this.
 Each mate becomes the ideal image of the other.
-But this happens automatically! – we don’t have to go searching for it “out there”! – and it happens after the true mate is mystically recognized or discovered!
+But this happens naturally and automatically – we don’t have to go searching for it “out there” – and this sense of ideal perfection happens after the true mate is mystically recognized or discovered, meaning, there is no "hiring process" during which one might be drawn by another's external beauty or charm.

-K. We know that what we say here sounds like nonsense to those who’ve not experienced this.
+K. In other words, it is your soul that falls in love with the true mate, even if the outer personality, in the beginning, does not!
+We know that what we say here sounds like nonsense to those who’ve not experienced this.

 E. It’s just like quantum mechanics being called “weird science” – but only by the Newtonian die-hards.